ryan-mcclue/musings/notes.md

 when incrementing volatiles, must use a locked_add_and_return_previous_value (could return new value, just be clear)

-When refactoring, utilise our vimrc <C-F> all files
+When refactoring, utilise our vimrc <C-F> all files Also, just pull code out into desired function and let the compiler errors guide you

+Returning multiple values, just return struct
+To reduce large number of function parameters, put into struct

 Have example project with ctags generated for glibc

+As a possible optimisation, change from pointers to values to avoid aliasing

+PART 3: SIMD
+Inspecting the assembly of our most expensive loop, we see that rand() is not inlined and is a call festival.
+This must be replaced
+Essentially we are looking for mathematical functions that could be inlined and aren't that are in our hot-path.
+When you want something to be fast, it should not be calling anything.
+If it does, probably made a mistake Also note that using SIMD instructions, however not to their widest extent, i.e. single scalar 'ss'.
+Want to replace with 'ps' packed scalar

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)